rails/rails/guides/source/active_record_multiple_databases.md

     replica: true
 ```

-When using multiple databases there are a few important settings.
+When using multiple databases, there are a few important settings.

 First, the database name for the `primary` and `primary_replica` should be the same because they contain
 the same data.
 This is also the case for `animals` and `animals_replica`.